Code-Institute-Submissions/project-1-employee-site-hub/README.md

 ### Media

--   All Images were downloaded from the Abbott Branding SharePoint site
+-   All the Carousal Images, Contact Us Background and the Abbott logo's were downloaded from the Abbott Branding SharePoint site

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.